loreweaver-xyz/llm-weaver/README.md

 ## License

-Loreweaver is distributed under the MIT License, ensuring maximum freedom for using and sharing it in your projects.
+Loom is distributed under the MIT License, ensuring maximum freedom for using and sharing it in your projects.